-Guidance to CAA on its environmental objectives when carrying out its functions under Direction 9A
+Guidance to CAA on its environmental objectives when carrying out its functions under direction 10

-16. In accordance with section 70(2)(d) of the Transport Act 2000, the CAA should take account of the Air Navigation Guidance 2017 when carrying out its functions under Direction 9A.
-In particular, the CAA should apply guidance that applies to its function to consider whether to approve permanent airspace changes (Direction 5) to its functions under Direction 9A.
+16. In accordance with section 70(2)(d) of the Transport Act 2000, the CAA shall take account of the Air Navigation Guidance issued to it by the Secretary of State when carrying out its functions under direction 10.
+In particular, the CAA shall apply guidance relevant to its functions, in considering whether or not to approve a permanent airspace change involving a relevant PPR (direction 9).